Parimatch1/SV-Guides-Revamped/Advanced Training Guidelines.md

 * The host and supervisor can dismiss spectators for any reason.
 * The supervisor is allowed to interject at any point with corrections or advice.
 * The supervisor holds authority over the host and the decisions they make.
-* The supervisor or any Prison Commissioner+ can cancel the session with a valid reason.
+* The supervisor, any Prison Commissioner+, or certain Community Management members can cancel the session with a valid reason.
 * The host is responsible for ensuring the helper(s) is/are verified in the main + intel servers.

 ### **Session Administration Requirements**